 What's in the box?:

-- 30ml Bottle: This will do at least 2 car that way I use.
+- 30ml Bottle: This will do at least 2 cars the way that I use it.
 You don't want to have a bunch of extra.
 The product won't last forever once you open it.

 - Applicator: This one works, but I would suggest getting the Cquartz Suede Applicators I have in the store.